School of Art and Design

 ARTS 3382.
 Intermediate Sculpture.

-In this course, students continue exploring formal, critical and technical approaches to sculptural materials and processes.
-Topics include refining and expanding sculptural techniques with wood, metal, and casting with a focus on strategies for installation and display.
+This course develops intermediate formal, technical, and critical approaches to sculptural practice through sustained study of materials, processes, and construction methods.
+Students refine additive, reductive, and assemblage‑based techniques while exploring approaches to material experimentation and larger‑scale building.
+Instruction includes strategies for installation, display planning, and effective documentation of three‑dimensional work.
+Emphasis is placed on strengthening technical proficiency, expanding conceptual problem‑solving, and developing safe, professional studio habits that prepare students for advanced coursework in the sculpture sequence.
 Prerequisite: ARTS 2381 and ART 1301 and ART 1303 and [ARTC 1301 or ARTS 1301 or ARTS 1303] and [ARTC 1302 or ARTS 1302 or ARTS 1304 or ARTT 2372] all with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.